cvitolo/rnrfa/README.md

 ### Dependencies

-The rnrfa package depends on a number of CRAN packages.
-Check for missing dependencies and install them:
+The rnrfa package depends on the **gdal** library, make sure you have it installed on your system before attempting to install this package.

-The rnrfa package is dependent on the **gdal** library and a number of CRAN packages.
-In unix-based operating systems **gdal** can be installed running the following command in terminal:

-    sudo apt-get install -y r-cran-rgdal

 **R package dependencies** can be installed running the following code: